bibanon/tubeup/README.md

 ## Prerequisites

-This script strongly recommends Linux or some sort of POSIX system (such as Mac OS X), preferably from a rented VPS and not your personal machine or phone.
+This script strongly recommends Linux or some sort of POSIX system (such as macOS), preferably from a rented VPS and not your personal machine or phone.

 Reccomended system specifications:
-- Linux VPS with the Python 3.8 or higher, and `pip` installed
+- Linux VPS with Python 3.8 or higher and `pip` installed
 - 2GB of RAM, 100GB of storage or much more for anything other than single short video mirroring.
 If your OS drive is too small, `symlink` it to something larger.

 ## Setup and Installation

-1. Install `ffmpeg` pip3 (typically `python3-pip`) and git.
+1. Install `ffmpeg`, pip3 (typically `python3-pip`), and git.
-   To install ffmpeg in ubuntu have the Universe repository enabled.
+   To install ffmpeg in Ubuntu, enable the Universe repository.

 For Debian/Ubuntu: